OUR HISTORY AND WHO’S WHO

 “Music course with a difference: Not too serious, good music, good wine, good food, good friends and good fun.” – MM, horn

 Peter began his musical career as an early music specialist, playing the violin regularly with groups such as the Academy of Ancient Music, the Sixteen and the Hanover Band.
 More recently his focus has shifted towards conducting.
 In 2007 he formed the orchestra Philharmonia Britannica, keen to create interesting juxtapositions by mixing music with other art forms – such as acting, poetry, dance, comedy or video.
-He is also currently the musical director of The Angel Orchestra, Camden Philharmonia, Mid Sussex Sinfonia and the 6 Centuries Chamber Choir.
+He is also currently the musical director of The Angel Orchestra, Camden Philharmonia and the 6 Centuries Chamber Choir.
 Aside from his native England he has conducted across Europe.
 Known for his innovative programming, he has conducted many works by unjustly neglected female composers (Ethel Smyth, Amy Beach and Louise Farrenc amongst others).
-He is delighted that The Angel Orchestra, from 2019, will perform at least one work by a woman in each of its concerts.
+He is delighted that The Angel Orchestra, from 2019, performs at least one work by a woman in each of its concerts.

 Having studied conducting with Peter Stark and Michael Rose, Peter regularly leads conducting workshops – from days introducing conducting to non-musicians to advanced classes with full orchestra.